ahmetilhn/memofy/README.md

 | lib/store     | 100     | 100      | 100     | 100     | 0                 |
 | CacheStore.ts | 100     | 100      | 100     | 100     | 0                 |
 | DepsStore.ts  | 100     | 100      | 100     | 100     | 0                 |

+## Contributing

+_This is open source software.
+If you want, you can support it by becoming a contributor._ [Github Repository](https://github.com/ahmetilhn/memofy)